Books by Regina Lark, Ph.D., CPO®

 Não é porque algo trouxe felicidade no passado que precisa ser guardado para sempre” Um armário abarrotado é a manifestação de uma mente bagunçada?
 Não deixe para depois nos apresenta formas de entender a relação entre o lixo mental e a bagunça nos nossos espaços de trabalho ou em casa.
 De forma prática e objetiva, Regina F. Lark nos apresenta uma série de exercícios e reflexões acerca da relação entre a desordem e o impacto dela em nosso corpo, mente e espírito.
 Abra o coração, a cabeça e os armários e comece agora a se libertar da bagunça.

-Sandra Trudgen Dawson
+Mark J. Crowley, Sandra Trudgen Dawson

 The Second World War was a conflict that affected the everyday life of millions of people around the globe.¹ The war was truly global, and its impact felt far from the battlefields.
-Indeed, this was
+Indeed, this was.

 Using a very wide range of detailed sources, the book surveys the many different experiences of women during the Second World War.